BDI-pathogens/covid-19_shiny/markdown/about.md

 <a href="https://www.well.ox.ac.uk/" target="_blank">Wellcome Centre for Human Genetics</a>,
 <a href="http://www.ox.ac.uk/" target="_blank">University of Oxford</a>,
 UK

-Shiny app created and maintained by <a href="https://michellekendall.github.io/" target="_blank">Michelle Kendall</a>.

 Funded by the <a href="https://www.lksf.org/" target="_blank">Li Ka Shing Foundation</a>.